- Position: Professor in Information Management

 - BEng, Industrial Engineering

-I have also pursued a research stream that conceptualises how strategic signalling by professional organisations in academia influences the evolution of academic fields.
+3. I have also pursued broader research to discuss academic fields.
+The article in JSIS (2017) conceptualises how strategic signaling by professional organisations in academia influences the evolution of fields and explains the implications of this process for research and practice.

 I welcome working with PhD students as well as postdocs passionate about academic research and writing.
 I am open to research proposals targeting the following areas and I have experience with multi-method approaches (social media analysis, surverys, in-depth field studies, ethnography):